 Notion for Android and Notion for iOS also come with the Notion Web Clipper baked in, eliminating the need to download the Notion Chrome Extension or an add-on for another browser like desktop users need to.
 The rest is very much the same.
 You can create, view and edit pages and upload files from any of the clients.

-Is the Notion Software Free?
+Is the Notion App Free?